SteitzTo/node-red-epson-plotter/README.md

 Grafana read the InfluxDB and visualized the values as gauge.

-There are some thresholds deposit, if the fillin level falls below 10ml.
+There are some thresholds deposit, if the filling level falls below 10ml.

 ## Node Red-Flow